FACT-Finder-Web-Components/java-proxy-utils/README.md

 		utils.writeResponse(resp, json);
 	};
 ```

 For Webcomponents compatibility you just need to redirect the HTTP OPTIONS call

 ```java
 	public void doOptions(HttpServletRequest req, HttpServletResponse resp) throws IOException {
 		utils.redirectOPTIONS(req, resp);
 	}
 ```

-## Java Object Model
+## Java Domain Model
 To modify the Response from the FACTFinder Search engine you can create a Object Model with a variety of different JSON Parser available.
-We provide a Basic Object Model parsed with [Gson](https://github.com/google/gson) in the following project:   https://github.com/FACT-Finder-Web-Components/ff-json-parser
+We provide a Basic Object Model parsed with [Gson](https://github.com/google/gson) in the following project: [java-factfinder-domain-model](https://github.com/FACT-Finder-Web-Components/java-factfinder-domain-model)